Managing Up

 “Quick win: ___.
 It matters because ___.”

-“Given my capacity, what’s the correct order: X then Y, or Y then X?”
+Priority check: “Given my capacity, what’s the right order — X then Y, or Y then X?”

-“I’m blocked on ___.
-Can you connect me with ___ or approve ___ so I can move?”
+Unblock request: “I’m blocked on ___.
+Can you connect me with ___, or approve ___ so I can move?”

 “I can do two of these three this week.
 Which two should win?”